techenvy/look-see-security-scanner/readme.txt

 = 3.4.2-6 =
 * Dramatically simplified scan process and reporting;
 * Queue-based scanning to improve support with slow servers;
-* MD5 checksums are once again used to custom content;
+* MD5 checksums are once again used for validating custom content;

 = 3.4.2-5 =
 * Switched from MD5 to CRC32 checksums for the custom file database as the former was simply too slow for many users.